anitagraser/ogd-at-lab/notebooks/data/README.txt

-Folder for temporary data downlaods
+Folder for temporary data downloads